Capillary lubrication of a spherical particle near a fluid interface: Perturbation analysis

 The governing equations for the components $P_{1i}$ of the first-order magnitude $P_1$ of the excess pressure field can be derived by considering Eq.~(\ref{eq:nondim_thin_film}) at first order in $\kappa$.
 Since $P_{12}$ is not needed to compute the forces and torques, we restrict ourselves to the two following equations:

 Using the linearity of the equations above, the components of the pressure field can be expressed as follows:

-where the $\phi_k$ represent the auxiliary functions for the corresponding second-order forcing parameters $k$, such as $U^2$ etc. These functions can then be evaluated by numerically solving Eqs.~(\ref{eq:governing_eqn_P_10}-\ref{eq:governing_eqn_P_11}) together with the above boundary conditions.
+where the $\phi_k$ represent the auxiliary functions for the corresponding second-order forcing parameters $k$, such as $U^2$ etc, which all vary with distance $R$ and depend upon the values of $D$ and $\textrm{Bo}$.
+These functions can then be evaluated by numerically solving Eqs.~(\ref{eq:governing_eqn_P_10}-\ref{eq:governing_eqn_P_11}), together with the boundary conditions that the pressure vanishes in the far field and remains finite and single-valued at the origin.
 The results are shown in Figs.~\ref{fig:p10_auxiliary_functions} and~\ref{fig:p11_auxiliary_functions}.
 For all components, as $\textrm{Bo}$ increases, the magnitudes of the auxiliary functions decrease due to the decreasing interface deflection.
 Interestingly, even though the deflection studied above is long-ranged, the pressure field decays quite rapidly.